Update a document

 Update multiple properties

 You can combine multiple operators and properties in a single call.
-For the full list of operators, see Data API operators.
+For the full list of operators, see Update operators for collections.

 -